The Color of Silence: Release

 Originally, The Color of Silence was planned for release on Modern Records, but the project was later moved to Eureka Records.
-The album was initially scheduled for release on October 10, 2000, and was ultimately issued on November 7, 2000.
+The album was initially scheduled for release on October 10, 2000.
+It was released on November 7, 2000.

 Critical reception

-The Color of Silence received positive reviews and is considered Tiffany’s most critically acclaimed album to date.
+The Color of Silence received positive reviews and is considered Tiffany's most critically acclaimed album to date.
 A front-page article in Billboard described the record as "thoughtful, intelligent, and full of grace," and suggested it could be regarded as "Tiffany's equivalent to Alanis Morissette's landmark Jagged Little Pill."
 Music critic Melissa Rugglerl gave the album a "B+", praising "Piss U Off" as "clever".

 Peter Fawthrop of AllMusic awarded it three out of five stars, highlighting "Piss U Off", "Silence", and "Betty".
 He commended "Piss U Off" for its "boasting, clever lyrics" and "one of the great melodies on an album filled with hooks", and characterized the album as "extravagant and unbridled, spilling with good ideas molded into eclectic rock pieces and passionate pop songs and ballads."
 MTV Asia also rated the album three out of five stars, selecting "Open My Eyes", "I'm Not Sleeping", "Silence", and "Good Enough For Me" as "Choice Cuts".